Registration in the Value Added Tax Register

 Enterprises that do not have a place of business or domicile in Norway, must register with a representative.
 The representative must have his / her domicile or registered business address in Norway, and is jointly responsible for submitting the VAT report and paying due value added tax (joint and several liability).
 You must find a representative yourself.

-The obligation to register by representative does not apply if you’re resident in one of the following EEA countries: Belgium, Denmark, Finland, France, Iceland, Ireland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary and Austria.
+The obligation to register by representative does not apply if you’re resident in Great Britain or in one of the following EEA countries: Belgium, Denmark, Finland, France, Iceland, Ireland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary and Austria.